GoogleCloudPlatform/cloud-logging-data-source-plugin/README.md

 ### Generate a JWT file & Assign IAM Permissions

-1. If you don't have a GCP project, add a new GCP project. [link](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console)
+1. If you don't have a GCP project, add a new GCP project [here](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console)
 2. Open the [Credentials](https://console.developers.google.com/apis/credentials) page in the Google API Console
 3. Click **Create Credentials** then click **Service account**
 4. On the Create service account page, enter the Service account details